Friday, January 15, 2010

 a) its ability to put competitively military teeth behind both its expansionism and its internal societal order;

-b) its temporary sociological resource of talented non-Muslims (mostly Christians and Jews, as well as Hindus and Persians) who, while they lasted before they were either mostly killed off or converted to Islam, provided nearly all of the civilizational substance operative within Islam.
+b) its temporary sociological resource of talented non-Muslims (mostly Christians and Jews, as well as Hindus and Persians) who, while they lasted before they were either mostly killed off or converted to Islam, provided, in their capacity under cruel and forced servitude, nearly all of the civilizational substance operative within Islam.

 Which leads us to the second cause:

 2) The Muslim world receded from its principal way of being noticed: its ability to attack, invade and threaten us.
 By the 18th century, all it could do is nip at our heels, mostly through piracy in the Mediterranean and the Indian Ocean, and occasionally into the Atlantic.
 While this piracy was a major nuisance, it also exemplified how low Islam had sunk by then, such that all it could do was attack ships and no longer could launch an actual military attack, the last significant one being at the end of the 17th century.